kalpesh269/CodeAlpha_ImageGallery/README.md

 # CodeAlpha_ImageGallery
-A clean, responsive image gallery built with HTML, CSS, and JavaScript featuring a modern layout and lighthouse-style view.
+This project is a modern image gallery made with HTML, CSS, and JavaScript.
+It features a responsive grid layout, smooth navigation, and a fullscreen lighthouse-style view for images.
+Designed to be minimal, elegant, and user-friendly.